Sharna Goldseker

 - J.J.
 Greenberg Memorial Award for extraordinary leadership in Jewish philanthropy

-- Written for publications such as Forbes and Philanthropy Impact and featured in the New York Times, Stanford Social Innovation Review, and The Huffington Post
+- Written for such publications as Forbes and Philanthropy Impact and featured in the New York Times, Business Week, Stanford Social Innovation Review, The Huffington Post and The Chronicle of Philanthropy.

 Education & Affiliations